List of guinea pig breeds: Abyssinian

 The derivation of the breed's name is unknown, but does not connote an origin in the geographical region of Abyssinia (present day Ethiopia).
 They are one of the oldest breeds of guinea pig.

 The Abyssinian breed is known for their 'rosettes', which are cowlicks growing from the coat.

 Between the rosettes of the Abyssinian's hair are the ridges, worth 25 points by ARBA standard.
 The ridges between two rosettes should ideally stand rigidly straight, without breaking down onto either side even if pressed down lightly with the palm of a hand.
 There should be a collar ridge, back ridge, rump ridge, and ridges between every saddle, hip, and rump rosette.
 ARBA faults for flatness of coat, crooked ridges, a short coat, and soft texture.
 Other hair disqualifications include a coat over 1.5 inches in length and a satin sheen (not to be confused by the natural luster of some varieties).
 Required head furnishings (5 points by ARBA standard) include a well formed mustache and an erect mane running down the head.

-Abyssinians are deemed by many as good pets for experienced owners of exotic animals but their excitable nature makes them not necessarily a good choice for first time cavy owners.
+Abyssinians are deemed by many as good pets for experienced owners.